Kurento/kurento/source/Installation_Guide.rst

     serverPort=9091

-    [WebRtcEndPoint]
-    #stunServerAddress = xxx.xxx.xxx.xxx
-    #stunServerPort = xx
-    #pemCertificate = file

-    [Thrift]
-    serverPort=9090

-    [RabbitMQ]
-    serverAddress = 127.0.0.1
-    serverPort = 5672
-    username = "guest"
-    password = "guest"
-    vhost = "/"

-That configuration implies that only requests done through Thrift are accepted.
-By default Thrift server will be attached in all availables network interfaces.
-The section ``[Thrift]`` allows to configure the port where KMS will listen to KAS requests.
+That configuration implies that only requests from the localhost are accepted.
+The section ``[Server]`` allows to configure the IP address and port where KMS will listen to KAS requests.
 The section ``[HttpEPServer]`` controls the IP address and port to listen to the final users.

 Running Kurento With NAT configuration
 ======================================